mmphego/mmphego.github.io/_posts/2026-02-28-How-I-Built-20+-Custom-AI-Coding-Skills-to-Automate-My-Entire-Engineering-Workflow.md

 ---

 It has been a productive few months — *too* productive, if you ask my Git history.
-But this post has been brewing for a while, and it's time to share what happened when I stopped accepting engineering toil as "just part of the job."
+But this post has been brewing for a while, and it's time to share what happened when I stopped accepting the grunt work as "just part of the job."

-# The Story
+## The Story

 It's 5 PM.
 The standup this morning feels like it happened in a different timeline.